jakka351/Project-Nullwear/README.md

 Every Axon Enterprise BLE-emitting device — body-worn cameras, smart holsters, Tasers, in-car video units — broadcasts a Bluetooth Low Energy advertising packet many times per second.
 Every one of those packets contains a Media Access Control (MAC) address whose first three bytes (the OUI) are `00:25:DF`, the IEEE-registered identifier for Taser International / Axon Enterprise.
 Anyone within Bluetooth radio range — typically 10–100 m line-of-sight, but up to **400 m** with a directional antenna and amplified front-end — can passively detect, identify and locate any officer wearing Axon equipment, using nothing more sophisticated than a phone, a Raspberry Pi, or a $5 ESP32.
 A productionised, city-scale weaponisation of this vulnerability has been recovered and documented in the companion disclosure report.

+*"The hardest fact to convey to non-technical audiences is this: the police themselves cannot see this happening.
+Their radios are not compromised.
+Their networks are not breached.
+Their devices behave exactly as designed.
+The exposure comes from the ordinary, by-design operation of standard-issue Axon equipment, broadcasting a manufacturer code that distinguishes it from any other Bluetooth device on earth."* 7.2 - WEAPONISED BLUETOOTH TRACKING OF POLICE

 ## The fix in one paragraph

 NULLWEAR is a credit card sized, officer-issued radio device that performs **selective per-packet annihilation** of Axon BLE broadcasts.
 It listens continuously on the three BLE advertising channels (37, 38 and 39).
 When it detects a packet whose MAC begins with `00:25:DF`, it immediately emits a precisely-timed colliding pulse on the same channel, in the air, during the packet's CRC trailer.
 Every BLE receiver in radio range — including the attacker's scanner mesh — fails the CRC check and silently discards the packet.
 The Axon device's broadcast is destroyed mid-flight before any external scanner can receive a clean copy.
 To the attacker, an officer wearing NULLWEAR is **invisible**.